 Students are considered tardy when they are nine minutes or less late to class.
-Arriving late by ten minutes or more will be recorded on the attendance record as an absence for that period.
-Students may receive an office referral from the teacher on his/her fourth tardy of each semester.
+Arriving ten minutes or more late will be recorded on the attendance record as an absence for that period.
+Students may receive an office referral from the teacher on their fourth tardy of each semester.
 Each additional tardy may result in further office referrals and disciplinary action.